iamprakashom/tybyers.github.io/_posts/2016-02-21-denver-bcycle.md

 ### Ridership by Hour and Weekday

-We also looked to see if the above patterns held true each day of the week, or if the patterns were perhaps different on the weekend.
+I also looked to see if the above patterns held true each day of the week, or if the patterns were perhaps different on the weekend.
 Indeed, as Figure 5 below shows, the weekday patterns (days 2-6) are all fairly similar; the weekend patterns show a significantly different shape, with usage peaks occuring between 1 PM and 3 PM.

 <img class='figure' src='https://raw.githubusercontent.com/tybyers/denver_bcycle/master/figures/numcheckouts_by_hourofday_perweekday.png'>